-If the average density of the pavement compared to the daily average maximum theoretical density is above the values in Table 430-10, the Engineer will apply a contract price adjustment as specified in Section 430.06 C, "Contract Price Adjustments".
+If the average density of the pavement compared to the daily average maximum theoretical density is above the values in Table 430-10, the Engineer will apply the adjustment factors specified in Section 430.06 C, "Contract Price Adjustments".

 If the average density of the pavement compared to the daily average maximum theoretical density is at or below the values specified in Table 430-10, remove and replace the pavement.